 Mary Miss has reshaped the boundaries between sculpture, architecture, landscape design, and installation art by articulating a vision of the public sphere where it is possible for an artist to address the issues of our time.
-She has developed the “City as Living Lab”, a framework for making issues of sustainability tangible through collaboration and the arts, with Marda Kirn of EcoArts Connections.
+She has developed the “City as Living Lab”, a framework for making issues of sustainability tangible through collaboration and the arts.

 Trained as a sculptor, her work creates situations emphasizing a site’s history, its ecology, or aspects of the environment that have gone unnoticed.
 Mary Miss has been redefining how art is integrated into the public realm since the early 1970s.
 She is interested in how artists can play a more central role in addressing the complex issues of our times—making environmental and social sustainability into tangible experiences.
 Collaboration has been central to her work as she has developed projects as diverse as creating a temporary memorial around the perimeter of Ground Zero, marking the predicted flood level of Boulder, Colorado, revealing the history of the Union Square Subway station in New York City and in WaterMarks, her current project creating an atlas of water for the city of Milwaukee.